hungryram/pathfindersclean/content/carpet-cleaning-friendswood-tx.md

 1. Keep humidity low: Humidity of 65 percent or lower tends to be the perfect level for maintaining a mold-free carpet.
 Even 60 percent humidity is sometimes cited as the highest desirable level.
 If your house is not naturally low in humidity, install a portable dehumidifier.
 2. Keep temperatures low: Temperature can contribute to mold growth in carpet, with 80 F and higher is defined as high.
 Effective [HVAC](https://www.thespruce.com/how-to-save-money-on-a-new-hvac-system-1388199) will kill two birds with one stone as it both lowers humidity and temperatures.
 3. Keep your carpet clean: While there is no official definition of "clean," it is assumed that a carpet vacuumed on a weekly basis will clean a carpet enough to inhibit mold growth.
-4. Install human-made carpet materials: Organic carpet materials such as [wool](https://www.thespruce.com/carpet-fibers-101-wool-2908802)are more prone to mold growth than inorganic (human-made) carpeting such as nylon or olefin.
+4. Install human-made carpet materials: Organic carpet materials such as wool are more prone to mold growth than inorganic (human-made) carpeting such as nylon or olefin.